Gaurav22201/ToDoApp-MERN/Readme.txt

 "git clone https://github.com/Gaurav22201/ToDoApp-MERN.git"

-Once cloned open the directory where docker-compose.yml is present using cmd and run:
+Once cloned open the directory where docker-compose.yml is present using cmd with:

+"cd ToDoApp-MERN/"

+and run:

 "docker compose up --build"